The current african underdevelopment is a historical phenomenon. Justify.

 What should Africa do?

-1.Africans should invest in technological transformation in order to manufacture its own products for consuption and export, in order to avoid UNFAIR trade relations.
+1. Africans should invest in technological transformation to manufacture its own products for consumption and export.

 5. Africa should put to an end the feeling of inferiority to Europeans, work hard and make critical research on Agriculture, education, mining sector and Rational politics which leads to Social, Political and scientific inventions and discoveries for today and future Generation.